Table of Contents

 Lighting Devices and Light Spectrum

-Warm yellow light produced by an incandescent bulb has light of all colors but is slightly poor in green, blue and violet lights.
-Therefore when green, blue or violet objects are seen under an incandescent bulb’s light the colors are not reproduced faithfully.
+Warm yellow light produced by an incandescent bulb has light of all colors but is poor in green, blue and violet lights.
+When green, blue or violet objects are placed under an incandescent bulb’s light the colors are distorted.
 LED’s by contrast produce a complete, well balanced spectrum of light and natural colors of objects are reproduced.

 - Sodium lights have a very poor CRI of 25,